FAQ on the European Tour Qualifying School

 Q. How many Qualifying School Graduates normally retain their ‘Tour Cards’?

-A. This will vary from year to year – Since 2005 the highest number of players retaining their cards has been 12 and the lowest has been 6.
-(Please note that the number of cards issued has been reduced to 25 and ties for 2012).
+A. This will vary from year to year – over the past 10 years the average number of players retaining their card is 7.
+(Please note that the number of cards issued was reduced to 25 and ties in 2012).

-Q. Do the European Tour provide transport from Airport and Hotels?
+Q. Does the European Tour provide transport from Airport and Hotels?

-A. NO. You will have to organise your own transport to and from Golf Course, Airport and Hotel.
+A. No. Players will be responsible for organising their own transport to and from the Golf Course, Airport and Hotel.

-Q. What are the rules of golf during Qualifying School?
+Q. What are the rules of play during Qualifying School?

 A. Rules governing play will be the following:

-In addition, all participants are required to conduct themselves in accordance with the European Tour Code of Behaviour as contained within the Members Regulations Handbook.
+In addition, all participants are required to conduct themselves in accordance with the European Tour Code of Behavior as contained within the Members Regulations Handbook.

 Q. Do you need to have a caddie at the Qualifying School?